mohitjangra6017/tx_data/readme.md

 The following steps should be followed when upgrading any Totara site, to any newer release.
 For detailed instructions see [upgrading to Totara](https://help.totaralearning.com/display/latest/Upgrading+to+Totara)

-If your current Totara version is less than 13.0 then you need to upgrade to latest Totara 13 release first.
+If your current Totara version is less than 13.0 then you need to upgrade to the latest Totara 13 release first.

 1. Check the live logs to check if any users are currently using the site.
     The site will be offline while the upgrades are performed.